If you’re not sure what I mean by that, read on because you really need to know this.

 A Timely Habit to Get Into

-So the first of the month is a great time to not only give yourself a fresh start but to invest a few minutes to give your systems a bit of a boost too.
+So the first of the month is a great time to not only give yourself a fresh start, but to invest a few minutes to give your systems a bit of a boost too with a fresh start of their own.
 It’s easy-peasy and maintaining your computer’s health will save you gobs of time and money in the long run.